 Our website and YouTube channel include helpful resources, such as Where to start and Explore archives by topic, as well as the videos Understanding and researching the public record collection, Introduction to Researching Place and Introduction to Crime Research.
 Our Reading Room staff can also help with any questions you may have (see the bottom of this page for information on our three Reading Rooms) or email us via this online contact form.
 Note that our staff can help guide you towards the right resources and offer advice on how to get started, but they cannot undertake your research for you.

 Researchers who have ordered records can make photographic copies of those records using their own digital cameras or our cameras accessible in the Reading Room.
 Information on copyright for researchers can be found here.

 Note: The use of personal equipment such as USB drives and external hard disk drives on IT systems and resources (including computers, digital cameras and scanners) provided for public use in the Reading Room is undertaken entirely at the user’s own risk.
 PROV does not accept any responsibility for any loss, damage or data corruption incurred as a result of the use of its IT systems or resources.

-Media producers who wish to take photos of the Reading Room as a whole, or film in the space, must contact our communications team via email@example.com outlining their photography/filming request.
-Note: we don't allow shoots in Reading Room hours as this would disturb researchers who may not want to be photographed/filmed.
+Media producers who wish to take photos of the Reading Room as a whole, or film in the space, must contact our communications team via firstname.lastname@example.org outlining their photography/filming request.
+Note: we don't allow shoots during Reading Room hours as this would disturb researchers who may not want to be photographed/filmed.
 However out of hours arrangements can be made to accommodate most requests.

 When you visit one of our Reading Rooms you will be asked to sign in and place your belongings in a locker (secure lockers are available at our reading rooms)